Multisport

 a.

-with the multisport events (swimming, biking, and running) and the
+experience with the multisport events (swimming, biking, and

 b.

-running) you feel is your strongest and which you could improve upon
+biking, or running) you feel is your strongest and which you

 c.